sumwale/lightspeed-spark/README.md

-# lightspeed-spark
+# LightSpeed Spark

-Bunch of optimization on top of Apache Spark to truly make it "lightspeed"
+Bunch of optimizations for Apache Spark to truly make it "lightspeed"